jaroslav-kubicek/blog/blog/2020-11-07-cypress-route.md

 If we worked with just normal OAuth 2 flow, we could redeem ourselves by simply storing token in cookies, but we haven't found a reliable way to make Google IAM happy this way.

-For that reason, we decided to use `cy.incercept` function to stub network requests instead.
+For that reason, we decided to use `cy.intercept` function to stub network requests instead.
 We put the following code just before `cy.visit` statement:

 ```js title="src/support/commands.ts"
 const baseUrl = Cypress.config().baseUrl || "";